+There are no available data regarding toxicokinetics following exposure to 2-ADNT; however, some information regarding 2-ADNT metabolism can be gleaned from TNT and 4-ADNT metabolism studies because 2-ADNT and 4-ADNT have been identified as major urinary metabolites of TNT in humans (see Figure C-2) (Kongtip et al., 2012; Sabbioni and Rumler, 2007; Sabbioni et al., 2007; Sabbioni et al., 2005).
 In an oral study in rats, approximately 50% of an administered radiolabeled dose of 4-ADNT was absorbed within 24 hours (Ellis et al., 1978).
-Absorbed 4-ADNT was widely distributed throughout the body, with the highest distribution to the liver, kidney, and skeletal muscle before being rapidly excreted in the urine (approximately 75% of the administered dose was excreted within 24 hours; see Table 5) (Ellis et al., 1980; Ellis et al., 1978).
+Absorbed 4-ADNT was widely distributed throughout the body, with the highest distribution to the liver, kidney, and skeletal muscle before being rapidly excreted in the urine and feces (approximately 75% of the administered dose was excreted within 24 hours; see Table 5) (Ellis et al., 1980; Ellis et al., 1978).
 Very little parent compound was present in the urine, suggesting extensive metabolism, but metabolites recovered were not identified (Ellis et al., 1980; Ellis et al., 1978).
 Fecal and gastrointestinal (GI) tract recovery, including both biliary excretion and unabsorbed compound, accounted for ~50% of the administered dose (see Table 5).
-A separate study indicated that approximately 20% of the administered oral dose in rats is excreted in the bile within 24 hours (parent compound and metabolite levels in the bile were not reported), with an additional 40% of radiolabeled compound remaining in the GI tract (Ellis et al., 1980).
-Additional information regarding 4-ADNT metabolism can be gleaned from TNT-metabolism studies because 4-ADNT has been identified as a major urinary metabolite of TNT in humans (Kongtip et al., 2012; Sabbioni and Rumler, 2007; Sabbioni et al., 2007; Sabbioni et al., 2005).
-After TNT is metabolized into 4-ADNT, further nitro reduction produces 4,6-diamino-2-nitrotoluene and ring hydroxylation results in formation of 3-hydroxy-4-amino-2,6-dinitrotoluene (ATSDR, 1995).
+A separate study indicated that approximately 20% of the administered oral dose in rats is excreted in the bile within 24 hours (parent compound and metabolite levels in the bile were not reported), with an additional 40% of radiolabeled compound remaining in the GI tract (Ellis et al., 1978).
+In humans exposed to TNT, the formation of hemoglobin adducts of the amino dinitrotoluenes is in general concordance with the ratio of urinary excretion (Ellis et al., 1978).
+The variations in quantities of excreted metabolites among the different occupational cohorts studied are likely explained by the different routes of exposure to TNT, including dermal uptake.
+Most studies show that urinary excretion of the amino adinitrotoluenes (4-ADNT plus 2-ADNT) in a range of 1-10 mg/L are typical-for instance, in persons employed with the disposal of military waste (note that these concentrations overlap the concentrations tested in the bacterial genotoxicity studies).
+After TNT is metabolized into 2-ADNT, further nitro reduction produces 4,6-diamino-2-nitrotoluene and 2,6-diamino-4-nitrotoluene (ATSDR, 1995).
 Subsequently, the amino group undergoes conjugation with sulfate, glucuronide, and acetyl moieties, and the conjugated metabolites are excreted in the urine (Kongtip et al., 2012; Sabbioni and Rumler, 2007; Sabbioni et al., 2007; Sabbioni et al., 2005; ATSDR, 1995).
+These studies indicate that 4-ADNT is also well absorbed, widely distributed, extensively metabolized, and rapidly excreted via feces and urine.